 - Where to Eat: Rifugio Genova, or Malga Gampen

-- Where to Stay: Fallerhof (Budget), or Hotel Tyrol (Luxury) in Val di Funes
+- Where to Stay: Fallerhof (budget), Hotel Fines (midrange), or Hotel Tyrol (luxury) in Santa Maddalena, Val di Funes

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati